-3.5.2 Replacing the SD card
+3.5.3 Replacing the SD card

 The SD card stores the MS3Pro's data logs.
 This can be swapped out for a larger card if needed.
 Micro SD cards are supported up to 16GB micro SDHC, Class 10, formatted as FAT32.
 The card simply slides in until the retaining pin in the side of the SD holder moves out.
+The module board should first be removed from the back of the ECU (secured by 4 corner screws) and then the card must be pushed in to eject it.

-3.5.3 Changing the real time clock battery
+3.5.4 Changing the real time clock battery

 The MS3Pro real time clock uses a lithium battery for maintaining its time and other data when the ECU is powered down.
 The battery slips in with the positive (flat) side up.
 The MS3Pro can use any of the following batteries.
 Part numbers starting with BR can be used for -30 to +80 $^{\circ}$ C (-22 to 176 $^{\circ}$ F) and we recommend these for their extended temperature range.
-CR series batteries fit and put out sufficiend voltage, but they have a smaller temperature range of -30 to +60 $^{\circ}$ C (-22 to 140 $^{\circ}$ F) and we do not recommend them.
+CR series batteries fit and put out sufficient voltage, but they have a smaller temperature range of -30 to +60 $^{\circ}$ C (-22 to 140 $^{\circ}$ F) and we do not recommend them.